ArminKardan/quickengine/1-12-qe-front-globals-loginbylinkedin.md

 </b-200>
 ```

-Use `loginbyLinkedIn` in your `xwebsite` blocks to offer seamless authentication with fallback to LinkedIn if the user is not already logged into QE.
+Use `loginbyLinkedIn` in your `XWebsite` blocks to offer seamless authentication with fallback to LinkedIn if the user is not already logged into QE.